nipraxis-spring-2022/diagnostics-Lemanics/README.md

 * [Example](#Example)-->

 # Diagnostics project
+## Goal
 The purpose of this project is to implement a framework to detect outliers.

-Scripts go in the `scripts` directory.

-Library code (Python modules) goes in the `findoutlie` directory.

-You should put the code in this `findoutlie` directory on your Python PATH.

 This README file has instructions on how to get, validate and process the data.

+## Guidelines
+- Scripts go in the `scripts` directory.

+- Library code (Python modules) goes in the `findoutlie` directory.

+- You should put the code in this `findoutlie` directory on your Python PATH.

 # Project plan
+## Group
 Work by group of 2 or 3 so to facilitate peer reviewing (please add your group below, the best might be to mix python level of coding):
 - group 1 : ....
 - group 2 : ....

-How to work on git - reminder : for each feature, create a branch, merge to the origin etc.
+**How to work on git - reminder**: for each feature, create a branch, merge to the origin etc.

 ## Metrics
 The idea is for now to pick two metrics (more if we have time, 1 metric per group) and then to compute a final score.

 For the metric, the idea are - for now :

     *this part below was added by Soraya, let me know what you think and feel free to add your metrics.
 I think picking SNR and Shannon entropy could be nice.Shannon will be more difficult to implement.
 Then if we have time we can pick other one.*

 - **Metrics based on noise measurements - pick 1 metric**
     - **Classic signal to noise ratio (SNR)**
-    There are 4 approaches for SNR : 1) the pixel-by-pixel standard deviation (SD) in multiple repeated acquisitions; 2) the signal statistics in a difference image; and 3) and 4) the statistics in two separate regions of a single image employing either the mean value or the SD of background noise [Dietrich 2007] (https://onlinelibrary.wiley.com/doi/10.1002/jmri.20969).
+    There are 4 approaches for SNR : 1) the pixel-by-pixel standard deviation (SD) in multiple repeated acquisitions; 2) the signal statistics in a difference image; and 3) and 4) the statistics in two separate regions of a single image employing either the mean value or the SD of background noise [Dietrich 2007](https://onlinelibrary.wiley.com/doi/10.1002/jmri.20969).
 There is also the remporal variation tSNR which is the average BOLD signal across time divided by the temporal deviation map [Kruger 2001](https://onlinelibrary.wiley.com/doi/10.1002/mrm.1240)

-    -**Contrast-to-noise ratio (CNR)**: The cnr [Magnota 2006] (https://link.springer.com/article/10.1007/s10278-006-0264-x), is an extension of the SNR calculation to evaluate how separated the tissue distributions of GM and WM are.Higher values indicate better quality.
+    -**Contrast-to-noise ratio (CNR)**: The cnr [Magnota 2006](https://link.springer.com/article/10.1007/s10278-006-0264-x), is an extension of the SNR calculation to evaluate how separated the tissue distributions of GM and WM are.Higher values indicate better quality.

 - **Metrics based on spatial information**
     - Shannon entropy of voxel intensities for bluriness and ghosting [Atkinson1997](https://ieeexplore.ieee.org/document/650886).Lower values are better.